 - VII.
-Authorization to conduct school business - Superintendent to make budget transfers in accordance with Education Law - Superintendent to certify payroll(s) - Superintendent to invest funds along with the District Clerk - Superintendent to establish Petty Cash funds in an amount not to exceed \$100; Education Law (1709-29) - Membership in NYS School Boards; St. Lawrence-Lewis School Boards Association, and Rural Schools Association - Advance of monies for School Board members, administration and staff for travel and conferences pursuant to Chapter 413 of the Laws of 1974 - Use of single signature checks - Superintendent of Schools and District Clerk to borrow such money as may be needed to properly run the school in anticipation of public money and to execute revenue anticipation notes not to exceed \$1,000,000 on the signature of the President of the Board and the District Clerk. - Superintendent of Schools to authorize participation in the St. Lawrence-Lewis BOCES Cooperative Purchasing Agreement - Superintendent to apply for Grants in Aid (State and Federal) - Superintendent to approve the attendance of staff to conferences - Adoption of all Policies and Code of Ethics as in effect during the previous year - Resolution: NYSL & ERS Appointed Employees' Standard Work Day
+Authorization to conduct school business

+- Superintendent to make budget transfers in accordance with Education Law

+- Superintendent to certify payroll(s)

+- Superintendent to invest funds along with the District Clerk

+- Superintendent to establish Petty Cash funds in an amount not to exceed \$100; Education Law (1709-29)

+- Membership in NYS School Boards; St. Lawrence-Lewis School Boards Association, and Rural Schools Association

+- Advance of monies for School Board members, administration and staff for travel and conferences pursuant to Chapter 413 of the Laws of 1974

+- Use of single signature checks

+- Superintendent of Schools and District Clerk to borrow such money as may be needed to

+properly run the school in anticipation of public money and to execute revenue

+anticipation notes not to exceed \$1,000,000 on the signature of the President of the

+Board and the District Clerk.

+- Superintendent of Schools to authorize participation in the St. Lawrence-Lewis BOCES Cooperative Purchasing Agreement

+- Superintendent to apply for Grants in Aid (State and Federal)

+- Superintendent to approve the attendance of staff to conferences

+- Adoption of all Policies and Code of Ethics as in effect during the previous year

+- Resolution: NYSL & ERS Appointed Employees' Standard Work Day

-VIII.
+- VIII.
 Establishment of District Rates

 - ☐ Mileage @ Federal Rate

-- ☐ Meal Reimbursement @ \$45/day maximum; Superintendent may make additional allowances depending on location
+- ☐ Meal Reimbursement @ Federal Set Rate per location

 - ☐ Substitute Reimbursement Rates

 - IX.
-Board of Education Committee(s) appointment of members to committees for 2023-24
+Board of Education Committee(s) appointment of members to committees for 2024-25

-- X. Acceptance of Minutes of June 13, 2023 regular board meeting
+- X. Acceptance of Minutes of June 11, 2024 regular board meeting

 - XI.
 Public Comment (3 minute limit per person)

 - XII.
 Reports

 - 1. CSE Report

-- 2. Cafeteria
+- 2. CSE Recommendations

-- > Action Item: Approve 2023-2024 School Meal Rates
+- > Action Item: Acceptance of Recommendations

 - 3. High School Principal

-- ➤ Graduation

-- Alternate Learning Center (ISS)
+- > 3-Year Regents Report

 - 4. Elementary School Principal

 - ➤ End of Year

-XIII.
+- XIII.
 Superintendent's Report

 - 1. Capital Project

+- 2. Liberty Utilities Grant of Easement

+- > Action Item: Approval of Easement

 - IX.
 Discussion of Old or New business

 - 1. Code of Conduct

-- Action Item: Approve Code of Conduct
+- Action Item: Approval of Code of Conduct

-- 2. 2023-2024 Elementary Student Handbook
+- 2. 2024-2025 Elementary Student Handbook

 - ➤ 1st Read

-- 3. 2023-2024 Jr. Sr. High Student Handbook
+- 3. 2024-2025 Jr. Sr. High Student Handbook

-- ➤ 1st Read
+- > 1st Read

-- 4. 2023-2024 District Wide Safety Plan
+- 4. 2024-2025 District Wide Safety Plan

-- ➤ 1st Read
+- > Action Item: Approval of District Wide Safety Plan

-- 5. 2023-2024 Building Level Plan
+- 5. 2024-2025 Building Level Plan

-- ➤ 1st Read
+- > Action Item: Approval of Building Level Plan